 Jane is survived by her brother Gord (Martha) Willett and their children Andrew (Stacey), Matthew (Ruth), and Sara; brother-in-law Dave Doherty and his children Cary (Rod) Norquay, Ryan, and Denny; and by Dianne (Rev. Paul) Thompson and their children Nathan (Jim), Joel (Marie), and Leah (Eric) Giggie.
 Also, by great nieces and nephews Sophie, Kate, Luke, Jack, Kaitlyn, Lauren, Naomi, Hannah, James, Ben, Joey, Eli, Henry, Eloise, Landon, and Talon.
 Jane was predeceased by her husband, Ralph Hayward, her sister, Connie Doherty (Willett), and her parents, Donald and Dorothy Willett.

-A memorial service will be held at a later date.
+A memorial service will be held at Bishop's Funeral Home on Saturday April 22nd 2023 at 2 PM.
 In lieu of flowers, donations can be made to River of Life Ministries.

 A special thank you to the incredible staff at both the DECH and the OPH.
 The family would also like to extend a special thanks to Jane’s niece, Cary Norquay, for all the time and dedication she has spent in taking care of Jane while she has been hospitalized.